Olympic Stadium (Amsterdam)

 The Olympic Stadium (Olympisch Stadion, /nl/) is a sporting venue which was used as the main stadium for the 1928 Summer Olympics in Amsterdam.
 The venue is currently used mostly for athletics, other sports events and music concerts.

 When completed, the stadium had a capacity of 31,600.
 Following the completion of the rival De Kuip stadium in Rotterdam in 1937, the Amsterdam authorities increased the capacity of the Olympic Stadium to 64,000 by adding a second ring to the stadium.
 In 1987, the stadium was listed as a national monument.

-Ajax used the Olympic Stadium for international games until 1996, when the Amsterdam Arena, since 2018 renamed Johan Cruyff Arena, was completed.
+Ajax used the Olympic Stadium for international games until 1996, when the Amsterdam Arena, now called Johan Cruyff Arena since 2018, was completed.
 Renovation started in 1996, and the stadium was refurbished into the original construction of 1928.
 The second ring of 1937 was removed, reducing capacity to 22,288, and the stadium was made suitable for track and field competitions again.

 Since 2005, the stadium is home to a sports museum, the Olympic Experience Amsterdam.